allenjoey/k3s-ansible-install/README.md

 ssh ubuntu@master_ip
 ```

-## Check Cluster and Helm are running
+## Check Cluster are up and running
 The kubectl get svc command is used to list all the services in a Kubernetes cluster.
 This command provides a table of the most important information about the specified services, such as their names, types, cluster IPs, external IPs, ports, and more.

 ```